Frequently Asked Questions

 WHO IS AT RISK FOR COVID-19?

 Everyone of all ages and backgrounds is at risk.
 The virus that causes COVID-19 spreads from person-to-person, mainly through droplets produced when an infected person exhales or speaks, and especially when they yell, sing, cough, or sneeze.
-Risk for most severe illness increases with age and underlying conditions such as obesity, diabetes, and heart disease.
+Risk for most severe illness increases with factors such as age, obesity, diabetes, heart disease, and pregnancy.
 However, anyone can get really sick with COVID.

 WHAT IS “LONG COVID"?